Aparnakannan11/Toxic_comment_detection-classification_usingAI/README.md

 Meta-Llama for providing the powerful model used for toxicity classification.

-Streamlit for enabling the creation of a smooth and interactive user interface.
+Streamlit is used to enable the creation of a smooth and interactive user interface.

 FAISS for efficient vector search capabilities.